Guyuan Ningxia, China Travel Guide

 Visa fees show variation by nationality and visa type, payable upon application.
 No general "entry fee" exists at the Chinese border.
 Upon arrival, travelers complete an landing card, present their passport with a valid visa, and undergo fingerprint scanning.
 Customs procedures follow luggage collection, with declaration as required.

 No special permits pertain to standard tourism in Guyuan.
 Most tourist attractions are accessible with a valid entry ticket.
-However, highly remote or sensitive border areas in China may necessitate additional permits, though this remains improbable for a typical Guyuan itinerary.
+However, highly remote or sensitive border areas inside China may necessitate additional permits, though this remains improbable for a typical Guyuan itinerary.

 Late Spring to Early Autumn (May-October)